AnirudhSudhir/landing/README.md

-This is the landing page project from The Odin Project
+A landing page for an imaginary business built using HTML and CSS as part of The Odin Project assignment.